ActionableAgile/jira-to-analytics/README.md

 **NOTE**:  The Workflow section requires a minimum of TWO (2) workflow steps, and the names of the workflow steps must be specified in the order you want them to appear in the output CSV.
 The expectation is that all Jira issue types that are requested will follow the exact same workflow steps in the exact same order.

-### The Optional Section ###
-The Optional Section of the config file is simply named "Optional" (without the quotes) and contains optional Jira attributes that you may want to use to further refine your data set.
-Each line in this section contains the name of the Jira attribute you want in your data followed by a colon (:) followed by its corresponding value in your Jira instance.
-The fields in this section that we support are:

-- 	Projects: a comma-separated list of the names of the Jira Projects you are querying
-- 	Types: a comma-separated list of the names of the Jira issuetypes you want to extract
-- 	Filters: a comma-separated list of the names of the filters you want to apply

-An example of what this section might look like would be:

-Optional:
-&nbsp;&nbsp;&nbsp;&nbsp;Project: My Project1, My Project2
-&nbsp;&nbsp;&nbsp;&nbsp;Types: Epic, User Story

-**NOTE**:  By definition, none of the fields in this section is required--in fact, this section as a whole is optional.

-### The Custom Section ###
+### The Attributes Section ###
-The Custom Section of the config file is simply named "Custom" (without the quotes) and is another optional section that includes name value pairs of custom fields that you may have added to your Jira instance that you want included in your extracted data set.
-Each line in this section contains the name you have assigned to your custom field followed by a colon (:) followed by the value of the ID of the custom field in Jira.
+The Attributes Section of the config file is simply named "Attributes" (without the quotes) and is another optional section that includes name-value pairs that you want included in your extracted data set.
+They may be Jira custom fields that are unique to your Jira instance, or certain standard Jira fields that we support.
+Each line in this section contains the name you want to appear as the attribute column name in the CSV file, and the name of the custom field in Jira or the standard field name that we support.

-- 	Custom Field Name: ID of the custom field.
+- 	CSV Column Name: ID of the custom field

-Each custom field should be on its own line underneath the “Custom” heading—see the example config file for more detail.
+- 	CSV Column Name: Supported field name

 An example of what this section might look like is:

 Custom:
 &nbsp;&nbsp;&nbsp;&nbsp;Team: customfield_10000
 &nbsp;&nbsp;&nbsp;&nbsp;Regulatory Requirement: customfield_10001
+&nbsp;&nbsp;&nbsp;&nbsp;Stage: Status

-These custom fields will show up as filter attributes in the generated data file (please visit [https://www.actionableagile.com/format-data-file/](https://www.actionableagile.com/format-data-file/) for more information).
+These fields will show up as filter attributes in the generated data file (please visit [https://www.actionableagile.com/format-data-file/](https://www.actionableagile.com/format-data-file/) for more information).

 **NOTE**:  None of the fields in this section is required--in fact, this section as a whole is optional.